 Welcome to the History Career Community!

 As a graduate with a degree in History, you can pursue various rewarding careers that leverage your analytical and research skills.
-You may become Historians, conducting in-depth research, analyzing historical events, and contributing to our understanding of the past.
+You may become historians, conducting in-depth research, analyzing historical events, and contributing to our understanding of the past.
 More than dates and events, history gives us a broader view of our world.
 By understanding how people thought and acted across the ages and around the world, we can better understand the events of today and how we can influence tomorrow.
 History majors analyze and interpret information, write and share ideas about why events happened and develop the knowledge and skills that help them to succeed in today’s workplace.

 A history degree gives you the skills that can take you into a variety of careers from museum and heritage work to teaching or accountancy!